-Contributors include Alison Lam, Sarah Marsh, Aroma Cantonese Opera Troupe, Little Yellow Rice Co., Lulu Wong, Johanna Leung, and Tina Ramos Ekongo.
+Past contributors to the programme include Alison Lam, Sarah Marsh, Aroma Cantonese Opera Troupe, Little Yellow Rice Co., Lulu Wong, Johanna Leung, and Tina Ramos Ekongo, whose diverse practices and perspectives have enriched the series and deepened its impact.

 This programme is realised with the generous support of the North West Regional Strategic Migration Partnership (RSMP).